RRB Group D Exam Pattern 2026: Selection Process & Complete Guide

 Physical Efficiency Tests (PET)

-Based on CBT merit, candidates will be shortlisted for the PET in a ratio of 1:3 against the total vacancies.
-The Railways may adjust this ratio to ensure sufficient candidate availability.
-The Physical Efficiency Test is mandatory and qualifying in nature.
+Based on CBT merit, candidates equal to three times the number of vacancies will be shortlisted for the Physical Efficiency Test (PET).
+The Railway Board reserves the right to adjust this ratio to ensure sufficient candidate availability.
+Please note that the PET is mandatory and purely qualifying in nature.

 Male candidatesFemale candidates